dodyg/practical-aspnetcore/projects/5-0/orleans/README.md

 - [Timer](timer)

   This sample demonstrates the functionality of `Grain.RegisterTimer`.
 It's useful to trigger actions to be repeated frequently (less than every minute).

 - [Reminder](reminder)

   This sample demonstrate the functionality of `Grain.RegisterOrUpdateReminder`.
 It's useful to trigger actions to be repeated infrequently (more than every minute, hours or days).
+This is a persistent timer that survives grain restarts.